Dubrovnik International University

-Dubrovnik International University (DIU) (DIU Libertas, or DIU Libertas International University) is a private university established in 2008 under the auspices of the United Nations Alliance of Civilizations and in conjunction with both Croatian and American institutions.
+Libertas University, formerly known as Dubrovnik International University (DIU) (DIU Libertas, or DIU Libertas International University) is a private university established in 2008 under the auspices of the United Nations Alliance of Civilizations and in conjunction with both Croatian and American institutions.
 It is located within the Dominican Monastery in Dubrovnik, Croatia and is the first private university in the Republic of Croatia.
 DIU maintains three schools: the Dubrovnik School of Diplomacy, the Dubrovnik School of International Business and the Dubrovnik School of Arts and Humanities.
 Classes are taught primarily in English, which facilitates the enrollment of both Croatian and foreign students.

 Programs

 DIU offers three undergraduate programs, a Bachelor of Arts in International Relations & Diplomacy, which is the first of its kind in the Republic of Croatia, and a Bachelor of Arts in International Business & Economics.
 All of DIU's undergraduate academic programs consists of six semesters over the course of a three-year period.

 The Dubrovnik School of Diplomacy also offers Master of Arts Program in International Relations and Diplomacy.
 All of the programs adhere to the Bologna process.
 Students receive either 180 or 300 points under the European Credit Transfer System (ECTS) upon graduation, which would allow them to continue their education abroad.
 Additionally, DIU offers exchange programs based on cooperative agreements with other universities and institutions.